How to Write an Autobiography: Make Yourself a Literary Hero

 How to Choose Autobiography Topics

-We hope that you now have a general idea on how to write an autobiography, because now it’s time to choose a topic.
+We hope that you now have a general idea on how to write an autobiography about yourself, because now it’s time to choose a topic.
 But shouldn’t you and your life be the topic of an autobiography?
 Well, in general, yes.
 There are, however, also a lot of tiny nuances.

 - Make it focused.
 The purpose of any autobiography, excluding the one written for your personal diary, is to promote you and advertise your awesome personality.
 Find out what is appreciated the most in the institution you are applying to and focus on these traits in your character.